Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold

 Before we move on to the technicalities of treating spinors in curvilinear coordinates, let us introduce some basic concepts of VSR in inertial frames.
-First, we will refer to its $SIM(2)$ formulation \cite{vsr1}, implying no invariant tensors other than the usual Minkowski metric $\eta_{\mu\nu}$.
+We will refer to its $SIM(2)$ formulation \cite{vsr1}, implying no invariant tensors other than the usual Minkowski metric $\eta_{\mu\nu}$.
 Still, we shall assume the existence of a preferred null spacetime direction, labeled by $n^\mu$, which remains unaltered under $SIM(2)$ transformations

-This feature of VSR implies that the quotients of scalar products involving the vector $n^\mu$ in both the numerator and denominator are invariant under $SIM(2)$, since the rescaling parameter cancels out in the ratio.
-This allows us to write new non-local terms in the particle Lagrangians which break Lorentz symmetry down to the $SIM(2)$ subgroup. \\ Given this background, the modified Dirac equation in VSR can be written as
+This implies that quotients of scalar products involving the vector $n^\mu$ in both the numerator and the denominator are invariant under $SIM(2)$, since the rescaling parameter cancels out in the ratio.
+That allows us to write new non-local terms in the particle Lagrangians which break Lorentz symmetry down to the $SIM(2)$ subgroup. \\ Given this background, the modified Dirac equation in VSR can be written as

 where we use the ``slashed''-notation to represent contractions with gamma matrices.
-Note that $(n\cdot \partial)^{-1}$ should be regarded as an inverse operator, which can be expressed, for example, in the following integral representation
+Note that $(n\cdot \partial)^{-1}$ should be regarded as an inverse operator, which can be expressed, for example, in the integral representation

 Although the VSR term may seem daunting at first sight, in the absence of interactions its only effect is to shift the physical mass of the fermion to the new value